Tag Archives: Old Croton Aqueduct

 On our promenade, I saw some familiar things I knew the names of, as well as those I’ve seen a million times but couldn’t name, and those I’d never even noticed.
 It was that kind of a walk, when all your synapses are wide open and you want to commit every observation to memory.

-Diane pointed out Christmas ferns, which it turns out has the remarkable ability to self mulch.
+Diane pointed out Christmas ferns, which it turns out have the remarkable ability to self mulch.

 Lift off the new growth to find the old fronds mouldering underneath, ingeniously protecting the roots.
 Diane pointed out some rushes, and reminded me of the lyric that helps naturalists differentiate grass-like specimens in lieu of an ID book: Sedges have edges, Rushes are round, Grasses have nodes all the way to the ground.
 We talked about lichen.